-For more than 5 years, the Independent Voter Project has warned the California legislature that, due to its confusing and unconstitutional presidential primary, millions of voters are confused and disenfranchised.
+For almost 10 years, the Independent Voter Project has warned the California legislature that, due to its confusing and unconstitutional presidential primary, millions of voters are confused and disenfranchised.

-In 2024, if nothing changes, California is heading for a presidential primary disaster.
+In 2024, if nothing changes, California's presidential primary will be a disaster again.

-As of April of 2023, the case is on appeal to the California Supreme Court.
+In April of 2023, the was appealed to the California Supreme Court.

 In 2016, 4.7 million NPP (No Party Preference) voters and half a million voters improperly registered as AIP were denied the right to vote in a Presidential primary that was the subject of widespread confusion and criticism.